 Even though this was taken indoors, it’s an example of open shade – she’s in shade, facing towards the light.
 You can see the reflection of the large window in the cup.

-The most important defining factor about open shade vs closed shade is that your subject faces towards the light while standing, or sitting etc, in the shade.
+The most important defining factor about open shade vs closed shade is that with open shade your subject faces towards the light while standing, or sitting etc, in the shade.

-Both are examples of closed shade – the light is behind the subjects.
+Both are examples of closed shade – the light is behind the subjects and they’re facing into the shade.
 On the right the photo is made worse by the dappled highlights on the boy’s hair.

-Three reasons why open shade is better than closed shade:
+Why open shade is better than closed shade for portraits

-- When a subject faces the light, there’ll be catchlights in their eyes, which makes a photo come alive.
+- When a subject faces the light, they’ll have catchlights in their eyes, which makes a photo come alive.
 A portrait without catchlights can look quite dull.

 - If the light is coming from behind your subject, the background will be brighter than the subject, which is distracting.
 Our eyes go to the brightest area of an image first.